nasserdr/digiRhythm/README.md

 -   [x] Add the the dfc as an example to the README file.
 -   [x] Create a function that computes the diurnality index.
 -   [x] Add the the dfc as an example to the README file.
--   [ ] Add a function that fills NA values in the activity data set.
--   [ ] Add a function that creates a histogram for the significant and harmonic frequencies within the DFC.
--   [ ] Add plotting funtionality to the diurnality index.
+-   [x] Add plotting funtionality to the diurnality index.
 -   [ ] Create a function that makes resampling aligned with several function like (sum, mean, max, median ... ).
 -   [ ] Make the code un-sensible to column names in original data frame (call them by index rather than by name).
 For example, no need to call the datetime by its name because it's always the first column (by dgm definition) in the dataset.
+-   [ ] Add a function that fills NA values in the activity data set.
+-   [ ] Add a function that creates a histogram for the significant and harmonic frequencies within the DFC.

 **TO DO - VISUALIZATION FUNCTIONS:**

 -   [x] Create a function that visualize the actogram.
--   [ ] Create a function that visualize the actogram + average
+-   [x] Create a function that visualize the average activity.
-    activity.
--   [ ] Create a function that visualize the actogram + average
+-   [x] Create a function that visualize the DFC/HP.
-    activity + DFC.
--   [ ] Create a function that visualizes all daily activities with control over the number of columns.
+-   [x] Create a function that visualizes all daily activities with control over the number of columns.
--   [ ] Create a function that visualize the boxplot of activity per hour from day to day.

 **TO DO - UTILITIES AND DOCUMENTATIONS:**